rooseveltframework/roosevelt/README.md

 - `controllersPath`: Relative path on filesystem to where your controller files are located.
   - Default: `mvc/controllers`

-Utility Library parameters
+Utility library parameters
 ---

 - `libPath`: Relative path on filesystem to where your optional utility library files are located.
 Defaults to `lib` if not set.
-- `libPathNodeModulesSymlink`: Name of the symlink to make in `node_modules` pointing to your lib directory.
+- `libPathNodeModulesSymlink`: Name of the symlink to make in `node_modules` pointing to your `lib` directory.
 Set to `false` to disable making this symlink.
 Defaults to `lib` if not set.

 Error page parameters
 ---